-May I speak bluntly?
-An inactive church member is a contradiction in terms.
-It's like a burned out sparkler.
+Oh, may God protect us from becoming a burned out sparkler.
 Listen.
-There is no prize for those who start well, only for those who finish well.
+There is no prize for those who start well in their journey with God, only for those who finish well.
 That's what Paul said in 1 Corinthians 9:24, "Do you not know that in a race all the runners run, but only one gets the prize?
 Run in such a way as to get the prize."

-So you walked with God yesterday, great.
-The question is this.
+Dear friend, be honest with yourself.
+So you walked with God in the past, that's great.
+But what about today?
 Are you walking with God today?
 A fourth insight about Enoch...

 4. His walk with God showed up in real life.
 Verse 22 concludes, "Enoch walked with God 300 years and had other sons and daughters."
-There's an old adage that says, "He's so heavenly minded that he's no earthly good."
+There's an old adage that says,

+"He's so heavenly minded that he's no earthly good."
 The fact is, that will not be true of a person who truly walks with God.
-A person who is walking with God will live a God-honoring life.
+A person who is walking with God will live a Godhonoring life.
 Where?
 On earth.

 Enoch did.
 What did he do while he was walking with God?
 He "had other sons and daughters."
 That's significant.
-Enoch didn't sell his house and retreat to a monastery on a mountain.
+Enoch didn't sell his house and retreat to a monastery on some mountain.
 That's not what walking with God means.
 Walking with God isn't a mystical experience.
 Enoch's walk with God showed up in real life, in his family life for starters.